-The membership of the Remuneration Committee comprises three independent non-executive directors and one non-independent non-executive director.
-The current members of the Remuneration Committee are Dato' Koh Hong Sun (Chairman), Bruce Anthony Howe, Dato' Tan Ang Meng and Arunothayam Rajaratnam.
+The membership of the Remuneration Committee comprises three independent non-executive directors.
+The current members of the Remuneration Committee are Arunothayam Rajaratnam (Chairman), Dato' Koh Hong Sun and Dato' Tan Ang Meng.

 The Remuneration Committee operates under written terms of reference determined by the Board and is responsible for the development of the Company's remuneration policy for its Directors, Chief Executive Officer and key senior officers.
 The Committee considers recommendations from management and provides specific recommendations on the remuneration packages and other terms of employment for executive and non-executive directors, senior management as well as staff development to ensure that high quality people are retained.